Rpb98/DIABATOMPRO/README.md

 using DIABATOMPRO

 # Example of using the main function
-U, Adiabatic_Objects, Diabatic_Objects, input_properties, residual_kinetic_energy, Hamiltonian = Diabatise("path/to/input-file.inp", save_flag = true , special_name = "test01")
+res = Diabatise("path/to/input-file.inp", save_flag = true , special_name = "test01")
 ```
 After running the above function, a diabatic representation of your input adiabatic system should be computed.
 Please see a comprehensive guide below for more details.
-The function has the following inpit & output syntax:
+The function has the following input & output syntax:

 **Input:**
 * `"path/to/input-file.inp"` : the path to the input file ([see here for details on the input file](#the-input-file))